aborazmeh/textlint-rule-arabic-diacritics/README.md

 - Normalize diacritics forms before some regexes like for duplicated diacritics, and Tanween related rules
 - No consecutive five Harakat
 - No consecutive three Sokoon
-- Twneen on Alef or the letter before
 - No Tanween *and* Haraka on the same letter
 - No Haraka *and* Sukun on the same letter
 - No Sukun on the first letter of the word